rescience-c/articles/README.md

 "volumes.yaml" has been updated, don't forget to commit the change
 ```

-After getting thr article number, make sure to commit and push the change on
+After getting your article number, make sure to commit and push the change on
-the `volumes.yaml` file such that next article number is right.
+the `volumes.yaml` file such that next article number is right. **Don't re-run
+the script or it will increase the number again**.

 #### Publishing on Zenodo

-Once the DOI and article number has been obtained and both the metadata and the
+Once the DOI and article number have been obtained, once the metadata and the
-PDF **have been updated** (author responsability), you can procced with the
+PDF **have been updated** (author responsability), you can proceed with the
 actual publication on Zenodo:

 ```bash